Linear and nonlinear stability of rate-and-state faults: Extension of numerical method to eigenvalue problem of linear stability with inhomogeneous base state

 \section{Extension of numerical method to eigenvalue problem of linear stability with inhomogeneous base state}

-Here we apply the approach used to solve the \emph{Uenishi and Rice} [2003] eigenvalue problem Appendix \ref{app:URsoln} to an eigenvalue problem arising considering the linear stability of a non-uniform base slip rate and state to perturbations.
-Specifically, we begin with the linear system of evolution equations (\ref{eq:fsys2}) repeated below
+{B.\arabic{equation}} Here we extend the approach used to solve the {\it Uenishi and Rice} [2003] eigenvalue problem \ref{app:URsoln} to an eigenvalue problem that arises when considering the linear stability of a non-uniform base slip rate and state to perturbations.
+Specifically, we begin with the linear system of evolution equations (\ref{eq:fsys2}) repeated below \begin{linenomath*} \end{linenomath*}